Forest of Reading in Alternate Formats

 3. Visit CELA's website

-To be eligible for CELA service you must have a public library card and a visual, physical or learning disability that prevents you from reading conventional print.
+To be eligible for CELA service patrons must have a public library card and a print disability, defined as a visual, physical or learning disability that prevents you from reading traditional printed material

 Need help?
 Contact CELA at 1-855-655-2273 or email@example.com